Perturbations of Fefferman spaces over CR three-manifolds: Introduction

 But there are of course many other, non-conformally flat, algebraically special Einstein metrics.
 In local coordinates $(u, \zeta, \ol{\zeta}, r)$, broadly following \cite{Debney1969,Stephani2003}, they may be cast as

 Here, the coordinate $r$ is an affine parameter along the null geodesics of the congruence defined by the null vector field $\wt{k}$, and $(u, \zeta, \ol{\zeta})$ are coordinates on the leaf space, with $u$ real, and $\zeta$ complex.
-The non-vanishing complex-valued function $Z$ and real function $\mr{\varrho}$ are defined on $\mc{M}$, and the one-forms $\omega$ and $\omega^1$ define the contact CR structure on the leaf space, with $\d \omega = \i \omega^1 \wedge \ol{\omega}{}^{\bar{1}} \pmod{\omega}$.
-The $r$-dependence of the complex-valued function $\wt{W}$ and real function $\wt{U}$ is fully determined by virtue of the algebraical degeneracy of the Weyl tensor and (a subset of) Einstein's field equations, the so-called \emph{reduced Einstein equations}.
-This form of the metric has the advantage of being amenable to asymptotics analysis as shown in \cite{Mason1998}.
+The nowhere vanishing complex-valued function $Z$ and real-valued function $\mr{\varrho}$ are defined on $\mc{M}$, and the one-forms $\omega$ and $\omega^1$ define the contact CR structure on the leaf space, with $\d \omega = \i \omega^1 \wedge \ol{\omega}{}^{\bar{1}} \pmod{\omega}$.
+The $r$-dependence of the complex-valued function $\wt{W}$ and real-valued function $\wt{U}$ is fully determined by virtue of the algebraic degeneracy of the Weyl tensor and (a subset of) Einstein's field equations, the so-called \emph{reduced Einstein equations}.
+This form of the metric has the advantage of being amenable to asymptotic analysis as shown in \cite{Mason1998}.

 A more convenient form for these metrics was obtained by Lewandowski and Nurowski in \cite{Lewandowski1990}, who found that any algebraically special pure radiation metric can be cast in the form